A day on the paths of Robberg Nature Reserve

-Just a few kilometers from Plettenberg Bay, takes place a very beautiful South African National Park, national monument and World Heritage Site: Robberg Nature Reserve and Marine protected area.
+Just a few kilometres from Plettenberg Bay, it is located a wonderful South African National Park, national monument and World Heritage Site: the Robberg Nature Reserve and Marine protected area.
 If you like walking in the middle of wild nature, along high cliffs spotting birds, seals, dolphins and if you are lucky also whales, this is the right place.
-Personally, this is one of the parks I liked most during my trip throughout the country.
-Rocks from this region date back 120 million years to the break-up of Gondwanaland and evidence of middle and later Stone Age inhabitation has been found in a few of the caves along the peninsula.
+Personally, this is one of the parks we liked most during the trip through the country.
+Rocks from this region date back 120 million years to the break-up of Gondwanaland, and evidence of middle and later Stone Age inhabitation has been found in a few of the caves along the peninsula.

-The third is called ”the Point”, it heads up the north ridge to the Point and then back along the southern rocky shoreline.
-This is the longest trail, about 9.2 km and it takes you around 5 hours.
-With no doubt it’s a fairly strenuous walk.
+The third trail is called ”the Point”, it heads to the northernmost ridge of the Reserve and goes back along the southern rocky shoreline.
+This is the longest trail, about 9.2 km, and it takes you around 5 hours.
+Without a doubt, it’s a fairly strenuous walk.
 The highlight is encountering the hundreds of gannets, cormorants and terns at the Point.
-Along the trail you can spot the Cape seal Lighthouse, the highest navigational light on the South africa coast.
-Its solar powered rotating beam has a range of about 27 km and it was built in 1950.
+Along the trail, you can spot the Cape seal Lighthouse, the highest navigational light on the South Africa coast.
+Its solar-powered rotating beam has a range of about 27 km, and it was built in 1950.